 I didn’t have time to protest.
 Even if I’d demanded to disembark, where would I go?
 I was on a flooded dirt track in the middle of a Kenyan game reserve.
 There was no waiting area, no check-in counter, no baggage claim, no phone, no taxi, no bench.
 Just a savanna full of hungry 700-lb. cats, some raging mad water buffalo, 20-foot-long crocodlies and a massive storm.
 How’s that for rock and a hard place?

 Want to know what happens next?
-Tune in for Part 2 on Monday!
+Check out Part 2!